MekhyW/HRL/README.md

 - **Setup-Loop by Default**: Programs by default run in an infinite main loop after setup, allowing for continuous execution and monitoring of the system.

 - **Easy Integration**: HRL code can easily call scripts written in Python, C++ and other languages and capture their output.
-This makes it very easy to integrate existing models and libraries, so you can focus on the high-level pipeline and logic.
+This makes it very easy to integrate existing models and libraries for common agent tasks (e.g., natural language processing, vision models, audio models, path planning, etc.), so you can focus on the higher-level logic.

 ## Example Code (under development)